Skip to content

 Notification in Outlook section in settings

-On the expanded caret, check the box next to “Send notifications when Outlook is closed” to enable receiving notifications when the app is closed.
+Check the box next to "Send notifications when Outlook is closed" to keep receiving alerts while the application remains shut down.

 Outlook send notifications when Outlook is closed